What are Crystals? (Geology)

 Quartz is made up of silicon and oxygen atoms.
 An atom is the smallest unit of matter that forms a chemical element.

 When sodium and chlorine atoms join together in an orderly repeating pattern they form molecules.
 The molecules stack together to form a crystal.
 Once combined the crystals form a chemical compound called sodium chloride.
 This mineral called halite is better known as salt.

 Another type of crystal is a snowflake.
 Snow is almost pure crystallised water.

 The repeating three dimensional pattern of the atoms defines the external shape of the crystal.
 This is seen as flat faces arranged in geometric forms.
 Geometric means patterns made up of straight lines and shapes such as squares, triangles or rectangles.

 When the arrangement of atoms within a naturally occuring solid do not form an orderly repeating pattern it will not be crystalline.
-Solids void of any significant crystal structure are known as amorphous solids or mineraloids.
+Solids void of a significant crystal structure are known as amorphous solids or mineraloids.
 Examples include obsidian, shungite, opal, moldavite and pearl.

 If a material is not crystalline it's a rock not a mineral.
 Minerals are made up of crystals, rocks are made up of different minerals.

 Our first picture is a cluster of quartz crystals.
 Photo courtesy of Stan Celestian.
 The second is cube-shaped fluorite crystals on quartz.
 Courtesy of Ron Wolf.
 Both pictures are clickable and redirect to the original non-compressed photo.